hackclub/hackclub/workshops/memory game/README.md

 If you forked the starter repl, all the styles are pre-written.
 You can skip this part.

-Now hop on to `style.css` file.
+Otherwise hop on to `style.css` file.
 Let's add some universal styles for our game board.
-As mentioned before we are going to use images of 100 x 100 px, set the board width to `300px` and height to `400px` for 3 x 4 card board.
+As mentioned before, we are going to use images of 100 x 100 px.
+So set the board width to `300px` and height to `400px` for 3 x 4 card board.
 Add the styles below to your project.

 ```css
 * {